jhayer/tutorials/mib_basic_ngs.md

 ## De novo assembly

 In order to get longer sequences from the detected virus, and hopefully to obtain its complete genome, we will be using the SPAdes assembler to assemble our metagenomic dataset.
 As SPAdes is resource intensive and we are limited on time the resulting assembly is pre-processed.

 ```
 spades.py -o SPAdes --meta --only-assembler -k 21,33,55,77,99,127 --pe1-1 Forward_Fasta.fastq --pe1-2 Reverse_Fasta.fastq
 ```

 This will produce a series of outputs.
 The scaffolds will be in fasta format.
 You can find the results from the SPAdes assembly here
-# Add link to data on server

 SPAdes output is organised as follows:
    * contigs.fasta – resulting contigs
    * scaffolds.fasta – resulting scaffolds
    * assembly_graph.fastg – assembly graph
    * contigs.paths – contigs paths in the assembly graph
    * scaffolds.paths – scaffolds paths in the assembly graph